 Zeo++ can be also used to convert an input file with structure, i.e. CSSR file, to other file formats.
 Two formats with Cartesian coordinates of atoms are available: standard .xyz format used in the most of molecular visualization codes and our .v1 format.
 The latter is similar to .xyz but also contains unit cell vectors.
 To generate .xyz and .v1 files for our example EDI.cssr file, please use:./network -xyz EDI.cssr

 The Voronoi network obtained for a given structure can be saved in our .nt2 file format.
 It contains information on all nodes and edges in the network.
 Each nodes is characterized by a position in Cartesian coordinates, a distance to the nearest atom, node connectivity.
 Each edge is characterized by a pair of nodes its connected to, its restricting distances and lenght.
 To save .nt2 files for the example EDI.cssr file use:./network -r -nt2 EDI.cssr

 Please note that "-r" parameter requests radial Voronoi decomposition, i.e. atomic radii are used.
 The distances to atoms in the resulting .nt2 files will then be the distances to the atomic surface.
-Omitting "-r" will request standard Voronoi decomposition.
+Specifying "-nor" will request standard Voronoi decomposition with point particles in place of atoms.
 Then, the distances will be defined as distances to the center of atoms.